kavimaluskam/leetcode-collection/1_two-sum/README.md

 ### Complexity Analysis

-Thus only one loop is required.For worst case computation, giving `time complexity = O(n)`, and `space complexity = O(n)` for saving all but the last element.
+Thus only one loop is required.
+For worst case computation, giving `time complexity = O(n)`, and `space complexity = O(n)` for saving all but the last element.